npm/documentation/content/cli/v7/using-npm/config.md

 * Default: true
 * Type: Boolean

-When "true" submit audit reports alongside `npm install` runs to the default registry and all registries configured for scopes.
+When "true" submit audit reports alongside the current npm command to the default registry and all registries configured for scopes.
 See the documentation for [`npm audit`](/cli/v7/commands/npm-audit) for details on what is submitted.

 #### `audit-level`